Some sewists avoid PDF sewing patterns

 If you’re short on space and don’t need to alter the pattern, cut the pieces as they’re completed rather than waiting for the whole pattern to print before assembling.

-Sometimes the technical gadgets we use just don’t want to do what we want.
+Sometimes the gadgets we use don’t want to do what we want them to.

 - Downloaded the zip file to a mobile or tablet?

-Download the zip file again but to a computer this time.
+Download it again but to a computer this time.